ocaml/ocaml.org/data/tutorials/language/3ds_02_map.md

 ## Introduction

-The `Map` module lets you create _immutable_ key-value maps for your types.
+The [`Map`](/api/Map.html) module lets you create _immutable_ key-value [association tables](https://en.wikipedia.org/wiki/Associative_array) for your types.
 Such maps are never modified, and every operation returns a new map instead.

+**Note**: Maps described in this tutorial should not be confused with map functions such as `List.map`, `Array.map`, `Option.map` and others.
+The maps described in this tutorial are also called dictionaries or associative tables.

-To use `Map`, we first have to use the `Map.Make` functor to create our custom map module.
-This functor takes a module parameter that defines the type of keys to be used in the map, and a function for comparing them.
+To use `Map`, we first have to use the [`Map.Make`](/api/Map.Make.html) functor to create our custom map module.
+Refer to the [Functors](/docs/functors) for more information on functors.
+This functor has a module parameter that defines the keys' type to be used in the maps, and a function for comparing them.
 ```ocaml
 # module StringMap = Map.Make(String);;